DataDog/integrations-extras/upbound_uxp/README.md

-Upbound provides a control plane framework for businesses to accelerate their journey building custom clouds on top of arbitrary cloud resources.
-This increases the agility and reduces the cognitive load for their users.
-It can help enforcing governance and compliance and then enable better auditability because of the guard rails that their platform teams implement with the Universal Crossplane.
+Upbound provides a control plane framework for businesses to accelerate their journey building custom clouds on top of arbitrary cloud resources, making the process quicker, more flexible, and reducing cognitive load for users.
+With Upbound, users can reduce risk and make themselves audit-ready by enforcing governance and compliance with the Universal Crossplane.
-Its merit is the velocity increase and risk reduction while keeping options open when building cloud platforms.

-Businesses may offer their own internal cloud API to their teams through writing composite resource definitions.
-Their cloud can then map that API to downstream providers.
+Universal Crossplane users and customers can offer their own internal cloud API to their teams through writing composite resource definitions.
+Their custom cloud service can then map that API to downstream providers.
-The providers create and lifecycle manage the external cloud resources orchestrated through Universal Crossplane when a user claims resources.
+The providers create and manage the lifecycle of the external cloud resources orchestrated through Universal Crossplane when a user claims resources.
 Amazon AWS, Microsoft Azure and Google